 targets: int or list, optional The indices of qubits that are acted on.
-Default is on all qubits t1: float or list Characterize the decoherence of amplitude damping for each qubit.
+Default is on all qubits targets: int or list The indices of qubits that are acted on.

-t2: float or list Characterize the decoherence of dephasing for each qubit.
+- t1: float or list Characterize the decoherence of amplitude damping for each qubit. - t2: float or list Characterize the decoherence of dephasing for each qubit.